 Spruce tries to be customizable and straightforward.
-On this page, you can find some core principles and the structure.
+You can find some core principles and the main structure on this page.

-- Where it is possible, we use elements and/or attributes to style elements, but it is still a class-based framework.
+- Where possible, we use elements and/or attributes to style elements, but it is still a class-based framework.

 - We use Stylelint with a modified configuration with stylelint-config-sass-guidelines preset to quality control.